All Products

 Note

-After you create a VPN connection, you can view the details of the reserved CIDR blocks and the IP addresses that are allocated to IPsec-VPN connections on the Address Details tab of the transit router CIDR block.
-For more information, see View allocated CIDR blocks.
+After creating a VPN connection, you can view the details of the system-reserved subnets and the IP addresses allocated to IPsec-VPN connections in the Address Details panel.
+For more information, see View the allocation details.

-You can add a CIDR block when you create a transit router, or after a transit route is created.
+You can add a CIDR block when you create a transit router, or add a CIDR block to an existing transit router.

 1. Log on to the CEN console.